-- Annual Emergency Procedures Plan

-- Private contractor agreements

-- Outage Management System (OMS)

-- Communicating with customers through different channels (e.g. twitter, email, text, outage map website, live interviews).

-- 3. Did the distributor survey its customers after the Major Event to determine the customers' opinions of how effective the distributor was in responding to the Major Event?
+3. Did the distributor survey its customers after the Major Event to determine the customers' opinions of how effective the distributor was in responding to the Major Event?
 If so, please describe the results.

 London Hydro conducts Annual Customer Satisfaction Surveys.
 These surveys include general questions regarding outages and reliability.
-We also monitor customer communications during and after the event.
-London Hydro received many emails and tweets from customers thanking our staff for their quick response to the outages.
+We also monitor customer communications throughout and after the event - and received many emails and tweets from customers thanking our staff for their quick response to the outages.